owenthcarey/python-typescript-cpp-book/README.md

 ## Section 14.4: Final Thoughts

 The journey through Python, TypeScript, and C++ has been one of fascination and rich learning.
-It has taken us through the intricacies of each language, revealed their unique philosophies and the different strengths they bring to the programmer's toolkit.
+It has taken us through the intricacies of each language, revealed their unique philosophies and the different strengths they bring to the programmer's tool kit.
 It has also shed light on their relative weaknesses, revealing that each language, while powerful in its own right, is not a one-size-fits-all solution.

 The world of programming is vibrant and ever-changing, shaped by evolving technology and business needs.
 It is a canvas that accepts different brushes for different strokes, and these three languages we explored represent three such distinctive brushes.
 The understanding and the comparative study of these languages equip us to paint on this canvas more effectively and colorfully.